A Sampling Lov\'{a}sz Local Lemma for Large Domain Sizes: Introduction

-On the other hand, a considerable amount of work has been focused on the \emph{sampling Lov\'{a}sz local lemma} ~\cite{BGG19,HSZ19,Moi19,guo2019counting,FGYZ20,feng2021sampling,Vishesh21sampling,Vishesh21towards,HSW21,galanis2021inapproximability,qiu2022perfect,feng2022improved,he2022sampling,qiu2022inapproximability,he2022counting}, which seeks to characterize a local-lemma type regime under which the problem of (almost) uniformly sampling CSP solutions is tractable.
-The hardness results in ~\cite{BGG19,galanis2021inapproximability} show that the tractability of the sampling variant of LLL requires a strictly stronger condition $pD^2\lesssim 1$, where $\lesssim$ hides lower-order factors and constants.
-And this is true even restricted to some sub-classes of CSPs, e.g.~$k$-CNFs or hypergraph colorings.
-For upper bounds, the state-of-the-art work~\cite{he2022counting} gives an efficient algorithm for sampling CSP solutions under the condition $pD^5\lesssim 1$.
-It is not yet clear what is the correct threshold for the sampling LLL.
-Henceforth, the following open problem is fundamental for understanding sampling CSP solutions:
+On the other hand, a considerable amount of work has been focused on the \emph{counting/sampling Lov\'{a}sz local lemma} ~\cite{BGG19,HSZ19,Moi19,guo2019counting,FGYZ20,feng2021sampling,Vishesh21sampling,Vishesh21towards,HSW21,galanis2021inapproximability,qiu2022perfect,feng2022improved,he2022sampling,he2022counting,qiu2024inapproximability}, which aims to characterize a local lemma type regime under which the problem of (approximately) counting or (almost uniformly) sampling CSP solutions is tractable.
+Hardness results in ~\cite{BGG19,galanis2021inapproximability} have shown that this counting/sampling variant of LLL requires a strictly stronger condition $pD^2\lesssim 1$, where $\lesssim$ hides lower-order factors and constants.
+This holds true even when restricted to some canonical sub-classes of CSPs, such as $k$-CNFs or hypergraph colorings.
+Regarding upper bounds, the current state-of-the-art~\cite{he2022counting} shows that counting/sampling CSP solutions is efficiently solvable under the condition $pD^5\lesssim 1$.
+However, the correct threshold for the counting/sampling LLL is not yet clear.
+The following question is fundamental to our understanding of the critical phenomenon for counting and sampling CSP solutions:

-\textbf{Correlation decay in the LLL regime}\,\, As an attempt to answer~\eqref{eq:question}, we consider a key property known as ``correlation decay'', which has been playing a crucial role in efficient sampling.
-The correlation decay property asks that the correlations between random variables, captured by the influences on the marginal distributions, decay as the distances between the random variables grow.
-The correlation decay property has been a key to the rapid mixing since the classic work of Dobrushin~\cite{dobrushin70prescribing}, and for two-spin systems (i.e.~the pairwise constrained Boolean-valued random variables), it has been proved that the correlation decay property captures the tractability of sampling and the rapid mixing of Markov chains~\cite{weitz06counting,sinclair12approximation,li2013correlation,Sly2012computational,galanis2016inapproximability,anari2020spectral,chen2020rapid,chen2021optimal,CFYZ2021,anari2022entropic,CE22,CFYZ2022}.
-For sampling CSP solutions, the correlation decay properties have also been used explicitly or implicitly in various previous algorithms~\cite{HSZ19,Moi19,galanis2019counting,guo2019counting,FGYZ20,feng2021sampling,Vishesh21sampling,Vishesh21towards,HSW21,qiu2022perfect,feng2022improved,he2022sampling,galanis2022fast,he2022counting,feng2023towards,chen2023from,he2023improved}.

-We consider a notion of correlation decay characterized through the \emph{pairwise influence matrix}, which was introduced in~\cite{anari2020spectral} for Boolean domains.
-It has been used in many recent works on rapid mixing of Markov chains~\cite{anari2020spectral,chen2020rapid,chen2021optimal,CFYZ2021,anari2022entropic,CE22,CFYZ2022}, and was extended beyond the Boolean domains~\cite{chen2021rapid,feng2021rapid}.
-For any distribution $\mu$ over $[q]^V$, its pairwise influence matrix $\Psi_{\mu}$ is defined as in~\cite{feng2021rapid}: